swfeiyu/NUC-AFLtool/README.md

 Then you can see an executable file named AFLtool in this folder.You can use it in the terminal.
 #### Linux
+Modify the config file conf.ini.
+You can add multiple templates, you should write which template you use after "template=".Then run this
 ```
 ./AFLtool
 ```
 **Remember, if you wanna create exe on linux, use wine.
 Docker is a good idea.
 I use batonogov/pyinstaller-windows:latest** Command like`docker run -it -v VOLUME:/src batonogov/pyinstaller-windows:latest /bin/bash`
 #### Windows
+Modify the config file conf.ini.
+You can add multiple templates, you should write which template you use after "template=".Then run this
 ```
 run AFLtool.exe
 ```